UVVM/UVVM/doc/source/vvc_framework.rst

 and at the end of the wait.
 The procedure will report an alert if not all commands have completed within the specified timeout.
 The severity of this alert will be TB_ERROR.
 It is also possible to :ref:`broadcast and multicast <vvc_framework_broadcasting>`.

-To await the completion of one out of several VVCs in a group use the overload with the vvc_info_list.
-The vvc_info_list of type
-:ref:`t_vvc_info_list` (protected type) is a local variable that needs to be declared in the sequencer.
+To await the completion of one out of several VVCs in a group use the overload with the vvc_list.
+The vvc_list of type :ref:`t_prot_vvc_list` (protected type) is a local variable that needs to be declared in the sequencer.
 This overload will block the sequencer while waiting, but not the VVCs, so they can continue to receive commands from other sequencers.

 .. important::

-    * To use the vvc_info_list, the package ``uvvm_vvc_framework.ti_protected_types_pkg.all`` must be included in the testbench.
+    * To use the vvc_list, the package ``uvvm_vvc_framework.ti_protected_types_pkg.all`` must be included in the testbench.
-    * The command with the vvc_info_list requires VVCs supporting the VVC activity register introduced in UVVM release v2020.05.19
+    * The command with the vvc_list requires VVCs supporting the VVC activity register introduced in UVVM release v2020.05.19
+    * Old and new VVCs can not be combined in then call to await_completion().

 .. code-block::